-- As on 31st March, 2023, the Board comprises Chairman & Managing Director, one Whole Time Director, one Non-Executive Non-Independent Director and three Non-Executive Independent Directors including one Woman Director.
+- a) As on 31st March, 2024, the Board comprises Chairman & Managing Director, one Whole Time Director, one Non-Executive Non-Independent Director and three Non-Executive Independent Directors including one Woman Director.
 The Chairman is an Executive Director. - b) None of the Directors on the Board are Members of more than ten Committees or Chairman of more than five Committees across all the Companies in which they are Directors.
 Necessary disclosures regarding Committee positions in other public Companies have been made by the Directors. - c) The names and categories of the Directors on the Board, their attendance at Board Meetings held during the year and at the last (AGM), as also the number of Directorship and Committee positions held by them in other Companies are given herein below:

-Name (Relationship Inter- Se, if any) Designation Category Attendan Particula Outside Directorships & (excluding Kkalpana Indust at 31.03. tries (India) l Board Meeting (out of 6 meeting held in the year under review) Last AGM Other Director ships (Listed/ Unlisted-Category) Committee Member- ships# Committee Chairman- ships# Narrindra Suranna (Father of Mr. Ddev Surana, Director) Chairman & Managing Director Executive & Promoter 6 Yes Ddev Plastiks Industries Limited (Listed-Executive) Ddev Plastic Limited (Unlisted- Non Executive) - - Dr. P.R.
-Mukherjee (None) Whole Time Director Executive 6 Yes - - - Ddev Surana (Son of Mr. Narrindra Suranna, Chairman & Managing Director) Director Non-Executive & Non- Independent 6 Yes Ddev Plastiks Industries Limited (Listed-Executive) Ddev Plastic Limited (Unlisted - Non-Executive) 1 - Samir Kumar Dutta (None) Director Non-Executive & Independent 6 Yes Ddev Plastiks Industries Limited (Listed-Non Executive Independent) - 2 Ramya Hariharan (None) Director Non-Executive & Independent 5 Yes The Indian Steel and Wire Products Limited (Unlisted-Non-Executive Independent) TRF Limited (Listed-Non-Executive Independent) Amalgam Steel & Power Limited (Unlisted-Non-Executive Independent) Ddev Plastiks Industries Limited (Listed-Non-Executive Independent) - Deepesh Tiwari (Appointment wef 27.06.2022) Director Non-Executive & Independent 3 Yes - - -
+Name (Relationship Inter-Se, if any) Designation Category Attendance Particulars Outside Directorship (excluding Kkalpa Limited)- As na Industrie s (India) Board Meeting (out of 6 meeting held in the year under review Last AGM Other Director ships (Listed/ Unlisted-Category) Committee Memberships# Committee Chairmanships# Narrindra Suranna (Father of Mr. Ddev Surana, Director) Chairman & Managing Director Executive & Promoter 6 Yes Ddev Plastiks Industries Limited (Listed-Executive) Ddev Plastic Limited (Unlisted-Non Executive) - - Dr. P.R.
+Mukherjee (None) Whole Time Director Executive 6 Yes - - - Ddev Surana (Son of Mr. Narrindra Suranna, Chairman & Managing Director) Director Non-Executive & Non-Independent 6 Yes 1.
+Ddev Plastiks Industries Limited (Listed-Executive) 2.
+Ddev Plastic Limited (Unlisted - Non-Executive) 1 - Samir Kumar Dutta (None) Director Non-Executive & Independent 6 Yes Ddev Plastiks Industries Limited (Listed-Non Executive Independent) - 2 Ramya Hariharan (None) Director Non-Executive & Independent 5 No 1.
+The Indian Steel and Wire Products Limited (Unlisted-Non-Executive Independent) 5 6 2.
+TRF Limited (Listed-Non-Executive Independent) 3.
+Amalgam Steel & Power Limited (Unlisted-Non-Executive Independent)